Chody-codes/DnD-Translator/README.md

 Input English and the program will create a png that has your text printed in your selected language.

-Code is 100% ready for auto-py-to-exe
+Code is 100% ready for PyInstaller